rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-2-howto-exit.md

 general maintain a separate storage location for that purpose since one needs to ensure that this temporary knowledge will be dropped once the overall process has finished.

-Note that the node whose type-1 exit-event must be used to close a scope, will be described as **the scope's (parent) container**, which can be understood to represent an upper/outer boundary.

 Recall that, strictly speaking each scope ends with a last subsequent leaf.
 That is because that leaf node has no further node subsequent to it in the